- Class: Mammalia (Mammals)

 Caracals keep their claws sharp to help them capture their prey.
 They sometimes climb trees and even stash their catch in the branches for a later meal.
 Because of their wide range, caracals may be the top predators in their area or there may be a larger carnivore (such as a lion or painted dog) to look out for.

-Caracals at the San Diego Zoo and San Diego Zoo Safari Park are fed a fortified meat-based commercial carnivore diet as their staple food, along with cat kibble.
-A fish and mouse are offered once a week as a special treat.
+Caracals at the San Diego Zoo and San Diego Zoo Safari Park eat a fortified meat-based commercial carnivore diet as their staple food.
+A fish and mouse are offered once a week.

 Cat communication.
 Like the rest of the small cats, caracals may purr when content and make a variety of other mews, growls, and hisses to express their mood.
 Caracals are usually silent, but can cry out like a leopard, if needed.
 In addition, caracals make a “wah-wah” sound when they seem to be uneasy.

 Scent is also used to get a message across, and caracals have scent glands between their toes and on their face.
 The cats can sharpen their claws on a tree and mark their territory visually and with scent at the same time!
 The scent may serve to keep other caracals away or to indicate a willingness to breed.